Drawstrings and flexibility in the Geroch conjecture: Introduction and main results

 \item Given manifolds $(M^n,\G), (N^n,\mathbf{h})$, we can perform the construction near $p\in M^n$ and $q\in N^n$, and glue the two resulting cylinders.
 This is often called the \textit{connected sum construction}, which produces metrics on the connected sum $M^n\#N^n$.
 For $N^n\cong S^n$ this is usually called an \textit{other world} (or \textit{bag of gold} or \textit{bubble}).

 \item When one takes $p,q$ lying in a common manifold and applies the previous construction, one creates a \textit{tunnel} connecting $p$ with $q$.
-If tunnels are built with increasingly dense entries and exits along a given curve in $M$, one may obtain the sewing construction of Basilio-Dodziuk-Sormani \cite{BDS, BS}. \end{enumerate}
+If tunnels are built with increasingly dense entries and exits along a given curve in $M$, one may obtain the sewing construction of Basilio--Dodziuk--Sormani \cite{BDS, BS}. \end{enumerate}

 These constructions represent ways in which a lower bound on scalar curvature fails to control metric structures.
 An almost rigidity statement for the Geroch conjecture needs to either exclude them from the hypotheses, or introduce a notion of convergence that is agnostic to these phenomena.
-In dimension $3$, Gromov \cite{Billiards} and Sormani \cite{SormaniConj} propose using the \textit{Sormani-Wenger intrinsic flat metric} \cite{Sv2} to measure the distance between tori, and impose a uniform lower bound on the \textit{minA invariant} given by
+In dimension $3$, Gromov \cite{Billiards} and Sormani \cite{SormaniConj} propose using the \textit{Sormani--Wenger intrinsic flat metric} \cite{Sv2} to measure the distance between tori, and impose a uniform lower bound on the \textit{minA invariant} given by

 A minA lower bound forbids extreme other world and tunnel examples which form small minimal surfaces, while the Intrinsic-Flat topology is not significantly impacted by gravity wells.
 This motivates the following {\emph{minA-IF stability}} conjecture. \begin{conjecture}\cite[Conjecture 7.1]{SormaniConj} Suppose $\{(M_i,g_i)\}_{i=1}^\infty$ is a sequence of Riemannian $3$-tori with $\diam(M_i,g_i)$ uniformly bounded above and $\vol(M_i,g_i)$ and $\minA(M_i,g_i)$ uniformly bounded away from $0$.
 If $R_{g_i}\geq-1/i$, then $(M_i,g_i)$ subsequentially converges to a flat torus in the volume-preserving intrinsic flat sense as $i\to\infty$. \end{conjecture}